Linzili1235/International-Trade-Big-Data-Visualization/writeup/midpoint.md

 ### Rationale

-The interactive world heatmap shows the magnitude of both import and export trades between USA and the other countries from year 2016 to year 2020.
+The interactive world heatmap shows the magnitude of both import and export trades between USA and the other countries from year 2016 to year 2020 in a form of world map with the color intensity of the country indicating the quantity of import or export.
 By selecting a speed on the speed slider, it shows the trading pattern in this specific speed.
 As the time changes, it is clear to see the variance of trading patterns over these years.
+From the world heatmap, it clearly shows the country having the largest total trade values with USA in each year.
+China has the largest total trades value with respect to import, and Canada has the largest total trades value with respect to export, since they have center points of the biggest area.

 ### Data Preprocessing